-Vista, based on the above recommendations and their own work commitments, has developed a proposed work program to be completed during the next 18 months in order to advance the Batman deposit through completion of a feasibility study.
+Vista, based on the above recommendations and their own work commitments, has developed a proposed work program to be completed during the next 18 months.
 This program is detailed in TABLE 21-2.
 As with these types of programs, some of the specific work items are dependent on the results of earlier items, and it is expected that some adjustments to the program will be made based on initial results.
-It is Tt's opinion that the proposed program is designed to address the most significant issues detailed in the recommendations above, is logical in its approach and well thought out, and is representative of the level of financial commitment necessary to complete the proposed work.
+It is Tt's opinion that the proposed program is designed to address many of the issues detailed in the recommendations above, is logical in its approach and well thought out, and is representative of the level of financial commitment necessary to complete the proposed work.